Information for professionals on the Early Help Assessment (EHA)

 Early Help Assessment support plan

 The Early Help Assessment support plan now replaces the delivery and review plan.
-This should be used to monitor progress against the outcomes at regular Team around the Family (TAF) or Family Network meetings.
+This should be used to monitor progress against the outcomes at regular Team around the Family (TAF) or Early Help Multi-Agency meetings.

 Early Help Assessment closure form

 The Early Help Assessment closure form ensures that outcomes for children and families are monitored more effectively when an Early Help Assessment closes.
 This form allows the key person and the family to detail why the Early Help Assessment came to an end, what needs (if any) remain unmet and what impact Early Help had overall.
 These outcomes are measured against the Families First criteria.
 View the Family First Criteria and Outcomes for Early Help Assessment for help with completing these outcomes.